Guide

 Do I have to remove asbestos from my building?
 No – not if it is in good condition and properly managed.
 Removal is required when the material is damaged, deteriorating or licensable.

-For more on the work itself, see our asbestos roof encapsulation service, or book a free site survey.
+For more on the work itself, see our asbestos roof encapsulation service, or book a site survey.

 Published by National Coating Specialists • survey-led commercial, industrial & agricultural coatings across the UK.